DataDog/integrations-core/docs/developer/process/integration_release.md

 ## Troubleshooting

 - If you encounter errors when signing with your Yubikey, ensure you ran `gpg --import <YOUR_KEY_ID>.gpg.pub`.
+- If the [build pipeline](../meta/cd.md) failed, it is likely that you modified a file in the pull request without re-signing.
+To resolve this, you'll need to bootstrap metadata for every integration:

+    1. Checkout and pull the most recent version of the `master` branch.

+        ```
+        git checkout master
+        git pull
+        ```

+    1. Sign everything.

+        ```
+        ddev release make all --sign-only
+        ```

+        You may need to touch your Yubikey multiple times.

+    1. Push your branch to GitHub.
+    1. Manually trigger a build.

+        ```
+        git tag <USERNAME>bootstrap-1.0.0 -m <USERNAME>bootstrap-1.0.0
+        ```

+        The tag name is irrelevant, it just needs to look like an integration release.
+Gitlab doesn't sync deleted tags, so any subsequent manual trigger tags will need to increment the version number.

+    1. Delete the branch and tag, locally and on GitHub.

 ## Releasers